lvpp/jcosmo-docs/docs/vle.md

 # Vapor-Liquid Equilibrium (VLE)
+This section is largely based on the work of Koretsky (2012)[@Koretsky2012] and Smith et al. (2007)[@Smith2007], which constitute the main theoretical basis for the VLE description presented here.
+Additional references are cited when relevant to specific aspects or extensions of their approach.
 ## Theory concepts
 The separation of a mixture into a liquid phase and a vapor phase is of great importance and utility for the chemical, petrochemical, natural gas, and other industries.
-The separation process is founded in the phase equilibrium, which describes the conditions under which different phases of a pure substance or a mixture can coexist in thermodynamic equilibrium [@Koretsky2012;@Smith2007].
+The separation process is founded in the phase equilibrium, which describes the conditions under which different phases of a pure substance or a mixture can coexist in thermodynamic equilibrium.

 An equilibrium system is often represented for two phases, as shown in **Figure 1**.
 This system is divided into phases \(\alpha\) and \(\beta\), which for VLE represent a liquid phase and a vapor phase.
-For the system to be in equilibrium, it is essential that its thermodynamic variables remain constant with respect to both time and position, without the presence of a driving force to induce changes [@Koretsky2012;@Smith2007].
+For the system to be in equilibrium, it is essential that its thermodynamic variables remain constant with respect to both time and position, without the presence of a driving force to induce changes.

 <figure style="text-align: center;">
   <img src="/img/FiguraEquilibriodeFases.png" alt="Equilíbrio de Fases" width="300">
   <figcaption><strong>Figure 1.</strong> Schematic representation of the equilibrium between two generic phases.</figcaption>
 </figure>

 There are some criteria for an equilibrium occur.
 Firstly, if there were a pressure imbalance in the system, it would tend to contract or expand until its pressure equalized with that of its surroundings.
-Thus, for a system to be in equilibrium, mechanical equilibrium is essential, with no pressure variations [@Koretsky2012;@Smith2007]:
+Thus, for a system to be in equilibrium, mechanical equilibrium is essential, with no pressure variations:

 $$P^{\alpha} = P^{\beta} \tag{1}$$

 Similarly, for temperature, if the system had a different temperature from its surroundings, a driving force would exist for energy transfer in the form of heat until they become equal.
-Therefore, for a system to be in equilibrium, thermal equilibrium must exist [@Koretsky2012;@Smith2007]:
+Therefore, for a system to be in equilibrium, thermal equilibrium must exist:

 $$T^{\alpha} = T^{\beta} \tag{2}$$

 However, these two criteria are not sufficient to define thermodynamic equilibrium.
 Chemical equilibrium must also occur, which is established when there is no tendency for any component of the mixture to change phase or react chemically.
-The driving force for mass transfer is the difference in the chemical potential \(\mu_i\) of the species between the phases, which translates to the partial molar Gibbs energy of the components present in the system [@Koretsky2012;@Smith2007]:
+The driving force for mass transfer is the difference in the chemical potential \(\mu_i\) of the species between the phases, which translates to the partial molar Gibbs energy of the components present in the system:

 $$\mu_{i} = \overline{G}_{i} = \left(\frac{\partial G}{\partial n_{i}}\right)_{T, P, n_{j \neq i}} \tag{3}$$